Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 Satellite internet that actually works

 Starlink changed everything for rural Canadians.
-Unlike old satellite internet (slow, high latency, data caps), Starlink uses thousands of low-Earth orbit satellites to deliver 100-220 Mbps with latency low enough for Zoom calls and online gaming.
-It’s not cheap, but it works everywhere.
+Unlike old satellite internet (slow, high latency, data caps), Starlink uses thousands of low-Earth orbit satellites to deliver 100–220 Mbps with latency low enough for Zoom calls and online gaming.
+It is not cheap, but it works everywhere.

-For Manitobans, there’s a huge perk: Regional Savings pricing.
-Equipment that costs $759 elsewhere is just $99 in Manitoba.
+For Manitobans, there is a huge perk: Regional Savings pricing.
+Equipment that costs $499–$759 elsewhere is just $99 in Manitoba.
 That makes Starlink dramatically more accessible than it used to be.

 Should you get Starlink?
-If you have fibre or good fixed wireless available, those are usually better.
+If you have fibre or good fixed wireless available, those are usually better and cheaper.
 But if your only options are slow DSL, old satellite, or nothing — Starlink is transformative.
+The Starlink Mini at $279 is also great for cottages and portable use.

 |---|---|---|---|

-Manitoba Equipment Deal: Standard Starlink equipment is just $99 in Manitoba through Regional Saving, a savings of $660 off the regular $759 price.
+Manitoba Equipment Deal: Standard Starlink equipment is just $99 in Manitoba through Regional Savings — a saving of $400–$660 off the regular price.
 This is one of the best Starlink deals in Canada.
+Check starlink.com for current pricing at your specific address.

 Xplore (formerly Xplornet)